Channels

 Quota Allocation

 Text and email lookups consume more resources than phone and URL lookups because they trigger multiple sub-lookups internally.
-To reflect this, text and email channels receive half the monthly quota of phone and URL channels:
+To reflect this, text and email channels receive half the monthly quota of phone and URL channels.
+Document lookups have their own separate quota:

 You can check your current quota usage at any time via the GET /v1/usage endpoint.